PREFACE

 Sitting in Virasana (the hero’s posture)

-In the years following the half-century milepost of his journey on this beautiful planet, he realized that there was a detour on the highway of time leading him to the exit of disappointment.
+Once he reached the half-century milepost of his journey on this beautiful planet, he realized that there was a detour on the highway of time leading him to the exit of disappointment.
 In spite of his many years traveling the world, voracious readings, dedicated studies, and higher education schooling–all of which led to great accumulation of both empirical and intellectual knowledge–he learned the meaning of what the great ancient Greek sage, Socrates, said at the height of his wisdom: “All that I know is that I don’t know anything.”

 Socrates at the moment of defying his death

 Suddenly, his life’s ambition of becoming a man of knowledge was shattered by the awareness of his ignorance.
-Soon he realized that becoming a polymath was the perennial pursuit of the impossible, for the more he learned the more he realized how far away he was from achieving the coveted goal.
+Soon he realized that becoming a wise man was the perennial pursuit of the impossible, for the more he learned the more he realized how far away he was from achieving the coveted goal.
 Like Socrates, his knowledge of not knowing was all he knew.

 Then, an epiphany occurred: if it’s impossible to know it all, much less memorize everything he learned, the only other viable alternative is to become knowledge itself; that is, to turn it into self-empowerment through the experience of being.
 And as time speeds by toward the great mysterious exit of his earthly journey, self-empowerment has become the only meaningful purpose of his learning experience.